KevWal/ESP32-Cam-Pico-Project/README.md

 Original code by mkshrps - https://github.com/mkshrps/espcam
 Some other ideas from Stuart - https://stuartsprojects.github.io/2020/08/27/ESP32CAM-TrackerAddOn-Board.html

-1. Transmits jpg data over lora using SSDV protocol
+1. Transmits jpg data over lora using SSDV protocol;
-2. Interleaves GPS UKHAS protocol tracking data packets
+2. Interleaves GPS using UKHAS protocol packets;
-3. Compatible with PITS Gateway receiver
+3. Compatible with PITS LoRa-Gateway receiver.

 ESP32-CAM board does not include lora device or GPS device which need to be connected.

-Program through the U0R and U0T pins (serial pins) with GPIO0 connected to Gnd Debugging output is also on the U0R and U0T pins.
+Program through the U0R and U0T pins (serial pins) with GPIO0 connected to Gnd.

-Launch
+Debugging output is also on the U0R and U0T pins.

+Weights
 ------

-12.4g - Tracker inc 180deg Camera, guitar wire GPS & LoRa Aeril
+12.4g - Tracker inc 180deg Camera, guitar wire GPS & LoRa Aerial
 25g - 3 x AAA soldered together with wire - lasted 14 hours in freezer
 21g - 2 x AAA in holder with wire
 40g - 2 x AA in holder with wire